 (16) The findings of fact and its recommendations will be based solely on the hearing record.

-Except for such simple announcements as may be required covering the time of the hearing and similar matters, public statements and publicity about the case by either the faculty member or the dean will be avoided so far as possible until the proceedings have been completed, including consideration by the trustees.
+Except for such simple announcements as may be required covering the time of the hearing and similar matters, public statements and publicity about the case by either the faculty member or the provost and dean of the faculty will be avoided so far as possible until the proceedings have been completed, including consideration by the trustees.

 The president shall transmit to the board of trustees the full report of the Hearing Board (and any minority report), stating its recommendations.
 Normally the board of trustees will decide the case on the basis of the Hearing Board's recommendation.
 If the board of trustees chooses to review the case, its review shall be based on the record of the previous hearing, accompanied by opportunity for argument, oral or written or both, by the principals at the hearing or their representatives.
 The recommendation of the Hearing Board shall either be sustained or returned to the Hearing Board with objections specified.
 In the latter case the Hearing Board shall reconsider its recommendation, taking account of the stated objections and receiving new evidence if necessary.
 The Hearing Board shall form its decision and communicate it in the manner as before.
 Only after study of the Hearing Board's reconsideration may the trustees make a final decision over-ruling the Hearing Board.